prem14-git/GalactIQ/README.md

 - **Comment System:** Discuss and share thoughts
 - **Responsive UI:** Works on all devices
 - **Error Handling:** Friendly error messages and fallback content
+- **3D Solar System:** Interactive 3D view of the solar system with integrated control panel
+- **Space Quiz:** Interactive quiz based on actual content available on the site

 ---